decodingafterlife/SweetCode/README.md

 - The extension currently supports Instagram and YouTube blocking by default.

 ## Contributing
-Feel free to fork this repository and submit pull requests to enhance the functionality of SweetCode.
+Feel free to fork this repository and submit pull requests or checkout pending issues to enhance the functionality of SweetCode.
 Suggestions for additional features are welcome!

 ## License
 This project is licensed under the MIT License.
 See the `LICENSE` file for details.